analyst-one/oikaze/src/tutorial.md

 In the above examples, we use the `tokens.get` and `tokens.rem` functions to retrieve the corresponding CSS custom properties.
 Oikaze generates these variables based on the token files.

 The `.get` function returns the CSS variable as-is, while the `.rem` function converts the value to rem units.
-You can also use the `.with-opacity` function to retrieve a CSS variable with a specified opacity value.
+You can also use the `.alpha` function to retrieve a CSS variable with a specified opacity value.
 Prefix the token with `$` to retrieve the corresponding SCSS variable instead of the CSS custom property.

 ### 6. Overriding the Default Set